What’s the Difference Between Hired-in and Owned Plant Insurance?

 As with any policy, it’s important to check the details wording of your Hired-In or Owned Plant Insurance quote.
 Specific things to look out for include:

-• Equipment types – some insurers may not be willing to insure certain types of equipment for use on a construction site, be it hired-in or owned plant.
+- Equipment types – some insurance providers may not be willing to insure certain types of equipment for use on a construction site, be it hired-in or owned plant.